skip to content

 Plurality Vote

 That is, the candidate with the most votes is the winner.
 Very simple and logical.
 But is it?
 To illustrate the problem with plurality voting, Let’s pick up an example.
 Say Nehru, Patel, Azad, and Shastri contest an election for the head of the student body.
-There vote tally is given below:
+Their vote tally is given below:

 CandidateVotes